TaylorW43/CS573_data_visualization/README.md

   * (Sketch_1: Number of launches in a paticular year) Since the rough visualization of this one is already been done.
 This one won't cost time.
   * (Sketch_2: Worldmap of launch places) To me this one is the more difficult one, therefore I think it will take me 9 days to finish.
   * (Sketch_3: Ratio of state and private launches) Since the rough visualization of this one is already been done.
 This one won't cost time.
-  * (Sketch_4: Delicious pie) This one is normal difficulty, therefore I intend to finish it in 3 days.
-  * (Sketch_5: Plot launch year/month with menus) Since the rough visualization of this one is already been done.
+  * (Sketch_4: Plot launch year/month with menus) Since the rough visualization of this one is already been done.
 This one won't cost time.
 ### Second Phase---Perfect each idea(23 days)
 * Estimated delivery date of second phase: Nov.11.2020
   * Since I haven't decide exactly what to do with these, everything is subject to change.